-- You will love this healthy virgin margarita recipe that will leave you feeling refreshd instead of hungover ?
+- You will love this healthy virgin margarita recipe that will leave you feeling refreshed instead of hungover

 - Take your marg-making to the next level with this virgin frozen margarita recipe with raspberries

 See the massive opportunity to be shown in more searches?
 Don’t undercut your reach by copy/pasting the same description.
 The same goes for the title!

 Besides pin optimization, there are a lot of optimization opportunities that go into your account itself.
 Learn the ins and outs in my guide to setting up a winning Pinterest account.